flotiq/flotiq-ui-plugin-thumbnail/Readme.md

 # About plugin

+This plugin is archived because its functionality has been moved to Flotiq's core.
+You can still use it as an inspiration for your own plugins.

 This plugin generates thumbnails instead of simple link icons on object grids.
 Thumbnails are clickable and after clicking, a modal with a bigger version is shown.

 ## Plugin outcome